 Who We Are

 The Court Appointed Special Advocate (CASA) program originated in Seattle, Wash., in 1977 by Judge David Soukup, the presiding judge of King County Superior Court.
-He was troubled by the small amount of time and information he was given to make decisions destined to change the lives of abused and neglected children.
+He was troubled by the small amount of time and information he was given to make decisions destined to change the lives of children who have experienced abuse and neglect.
 CASA serves as the only organization in the community that trains volunteers to be Guardians ad Litem.
 The court appoints these volunteers to advocate for the child’s best interest, with the goal to “Change a Child’s Story.™”

 In Will and Grundy Counties, hundreds of children enter the Juvenile Justice Systems every year due to abuse and neglect.
 CASA of River Valley helps these children recover from the traumas they’ve endured and find safe, permanent, loving homes where they can prosper.
 They stay with each child until his/her case is closed and the child is placed into a safe, permanent home with hope for a positive future.